Viva Brother

-Viva Brother are an English rock band from Slough, England.
+Viva Brother are an English rock band from the affluent town of Burnham, Berkshire.
 Previously known as Brother, they signed to Geffen Records in October and EMI Publishing in November 2010.
 Their debut album, Famous First Words, was released on 1 August 2011, and reached #34 on the UK Albums Chart.
 It was confirmed on 1 April 2012 that Viva Brother had split up.
 In June 2012, the band members launched a new band, the synthpop group Lovelife.
 Viva Brother uploaded a cryptic video to their social media platforms on 22 September 2017, hinting at an announcement on 3 October.
-The band confirmed they were reuniting on 3 October, with their first show to be played at The Garage, in London, on 30 November.
+The band confirmed they were reuniting on 3 October, with their first show to be played at The Garage in London on 30 November.

 History

 Formation and debut album (2010–2012)

 Previously known as Kill the Arcade and Wolf Am I, the band was renamed Brother in 2010.
 The previous incarnation of the group wrote, recorded and performed music primarily in the emo genre.
 Describing their latest sound as "gritpop", and citing bands such as Blur, the Smiths and Morrissey as influences, the band began playing shows around the local community centres.
 In an interview for Drowned in Sound, Leonard Newell stated that his musical interest began to change after he started going to a club night called We love the 90's.
 A demo of the song "Darling Buds of May" was played by radio 1 DJ Zane Lowe on BBC Radio 1.
 Lowe also picked up on the band's blog.
 The site featured a video of the band setting up and playing an unannounced gig in front of Slough railway station, along with a promo video they had shot using money they had earned playing local gigs.
 In October they signed a deal with Geffen Records and EMI Publishing the following November.